DGMO Language Reference

 period Label1 Label2(one-line) or indented block for multi-token labels:period Before COVID After COVID - Data rows:

-Label value1 value2— space-separated, no colons, no commas between values - Thousands commas within values supported (e.g.,
+Label value1 value2— follows §15 Rule A (space-separated; commas between values tolerated for back-compat but not idiomatic) - Thousands commas within values supported (e.g.,

 1,000) - Color annotations: